2026 Microfictions with Friends

 Her son slept in a laundry basket.
 A fitful child, needy, his body so hot it made her angry.
 Big Mum loves him more.

-That Munkis woman had rushed over, waving a coiled newspaper.
+That Munkes woman had rushed over, waving a coiled newspaper.
 A girl, born last week, twelve days after her boy.
 Six months after the divorce.
 Five months and twenty-five days after a marriage.
 Five months and twenty-four days after she changed her name back.

 Dark clouds on the horizon promised rain; Ida closed the back window.